NifTK/NiftyNet/doc/source/config_spec.md

 Interpolation order of the network outputs.

 ###### `dataset_to_infer`
-String specifies which dataset ('training', 'validation', 'inference') to compute inference for.
+String specifies which dataset ('all', 'training', 'validation', 'inference') to compute inference for.
 By default 'inference' dataset is used.